The 56th Amendment of the Indian Constitution is also known as The Constitution (Fifty-sixth Amendment) Act, 1987. It granted Statehood to Goa.

 - Prominent People Involved

-- Important Provisions In 56th Amendment Of Indian Constitution
+- Important Provisions in the 56th Amendment of the Indian Constitution

-56th Amendment Of Indian Constitution: Rise Of Goa
+56th Amendment of the Indian Constitution: Rise of Goa

 The Fifty-sixth Amendment Act of the Indian Constitution was enforced on May 23rd, 1987.